 Assess Jobs Available and Match Your Skills

 Many writers choose an academic writing job when their interests line up with what the client needs.
-Before jumping in and submitting proposals, learn about jobs available that match your abilities.
+Before jumping in and submitting proposals, learn about legal writing jobs available that match your abilities.
 Focus on applying for jobs that let your strengths takes center stage.
 You’ll feel more confident applying for work and you’re more likely to get the job.
 You’ll find it better to express your interests and writing experience while being paid a decent rate even if it’s your first gig.

 Prepare Your Portfolio and Writing Samples

 Few writers admit some of their first forms of online work consisted of completing proofreading online jobs.
 If you have yet to get paid for a writing gig you can still create writing samples to use to help apply for jobs.
 A portfolio can be a website or online version of a resume.
 The idea is to present your skills and expertise to potential clients when applying for gigs.
 Start by creating samples based on personal interests and subject areas you know well.
 You can have several samples across different genres.
 Note you may have to make changes to them after a while if you’re not landing gigs.

 What have other writers experienced while chasing their first job?
 Students in college looking to earn extra cash may want to know about freelance writing jobs online for college students.
 For many writers it is a unique time to remember because it leads to great experience and new opportunities.
 Other writers with experience may share what they learned when applying for their first job.
 They may share tips to help you avoid common mistakes to improve chances of getting hired sooner.
 After asking a few writers about their experience make note of what you plan to do when submitting proposals and work to make it happen.